 - Scalp/Skin biopsy to rule out other similar conditions like fungal infection or tinea capitis.

-- Other blood tests like stated below.
+- Other blood tests as stated below.

 - C- reactive protein and erythrocyte sedimentation rate.